eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

       - name: Where did the strategy go?
       - name: Strategy in Approval Voting Revisited
       - name: A Strategy Comparison
-      - name: Taylors Guide to Approval Voting Strategy
+      - name: The Taylor Guide to Approval Voting Strategy
       - name: A Diluted Vote
       - name: A Remark on Coalitions
   - name: Common Objections Addressed